SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 2. There is *deliberately* no Headless Mode (at the moment) due to potential complications arising from exiting MeetNinja while a Meet is still active (such as the Meet not relatively "naturally" ending and you being a part of the Meet unknowingly till the end of time)

 3. Although you may abort the process at any stage or time by pressing CTRL + C from within the MeetNinja console / terminal window, it is not advised to do so from within an active Meet (for reasons similar to the previous point)

+4. There is *deliberately* no audio output muting due to potential situations such as roll-calls or surprise questions for which you may need to intervene unexpectedly.
+Besides, you can either mute the tab manually if you are working on something else; or just entirely mute your system if you are planning on sleeping anyway

 ## Dependencies to PIP-Install
 - **selenium** (for web browser-based automation)